 Fluttershy in the My Little Pony Friendshipis Magic episode "Green Isn't Your Color," becomes a model to help draw attention to Rarity's new dress line.
 To her displeasure, doing so leads her to develop a huge following where she can't even walk down the street without getting mobbed by scores of admirers and paparazzi.

 A little sadder in Real Life.
 How can you be sure if people like you because you're you or because you're pretty?
 It may be hard to make friends too, due to "pretty people = bitches/jerks" preconceptions.
-Especially in The Sixties and The Seventies, successful career women who happened to be even mildly attractive were often dismissed as having 'slept their way to the top' because, being women, of course they couldn't possibly have gained their position through actual, you know, merit.
+Especially in The Sixties and The Seventies, successful career women who happened to be even mildly attractive were often dismissed as having 'slept their way to the top' because, being women, of course they couldn't possibly have gained their position through actual merit!
 A trend that continues to this day, albeit less overtly.
-That being said, if you whine about how pretty you are, ain't no-one going to pity you, girl.
+That being said, if you whine about how pretty you are, no one is going to pity you.

 The heightened possibly of being stalked, molested or even raped doesn't make it any better.

 An article on the poverty-stricken children of Vietnam demonstrated this — it's the prettiest children who are given cell phones to call for help, as they are most likely to be targeted by sex traffickers.

 Attractive women, in particular are more likely to be approached by men who pretend to be their friends but are really just Entitled to Have You (type B) "Nice Guys" and it sucks to find out that someone you thought was your friend never actually really wanted to be your friend but was just faking it to get something else (be it popularity, money, status, or a girlfriend).